California Residency Requirement for New Driver License (DL) and Identification Card (ID) Applicants

 - A letter on letterhead from a homeless shelter, shelter for abused women, nonprofit entity, faith based organization, employer, or government agency within the U.S. attesting that the applicant resides in California.

-Important: A Federal Non-Compliant DL card applicant may use a California DL/ID card as proof of residency, provided they are applying for a DL pursuant to AB 60.
+Important: if an applicant is applying for a Federal Non-Compliant DL card applicant pursuant to AB 60, they may use a California DL/ID card as proof of residency.

 If residency document(s) addressed to an applicant are not readily available, the applicant may use an acceptable residency document to trace their relationship to the individual to whom the document(s) are addressed.
 For example, a child may use residency document(s) in their parents’ name by presenting a birth certificate showing the relationship.
 The name on the residency document(s) must match the name on the tracing document.